Skip to main content

 Step 1: Create an Iceberg Connection

 An Iceberg CONNECTION defines the catalog and object storage configuration.
 You must specify the type and warehouse.path parameters, along with the required parameters for your catalog and object storage.
-To use the JDBC-based built-in catalog, set hosted_catalog to true.
-You can also set the optional commit_checkpoint_interval parameter to control the Iceberg commit frequency.
-The default is 60, which means RisingWave commits changes to Iceberg about every 60 seconds in the default configuration.
-You can adjust this value based on your freshness and performance requirements.
+To use the JDBC-based built-in catalog, set hosted_catalog to true. commit_checkpoint_interval is configured on the table or sink WITH (...) properties (for example, CREATE TABLE ...
+ENGINE = iceberg WITH (...)), not on the CONNECTION object itself.
+In the default configuration, Iceberg commits happen about every 60 seconds (commit_checkpoint_interval = 60).
 When you create a CONNECTION, you specify the object storage backend where the table data will be stored.
 You also specify the catalog that will manage the table’s metadata.

 For S3 credentials (applies to all catalogs):